 I am a graduate student at the Massachusetts Institute of Technology Media Laboratory under the supervision of Prof. Alex "Sandy" Pentland.
 I develop stochastic tools to harness the power of rich behavioral datasets, such as human movement data and communication patterns in networks.
-I am also highly interested in how the unicity of human behavior and the richness of these datasets impact individual's privacy.
-My research has been covered in BBC News, CNN, The New York Times, Wall Street Journal, MIT Technology Review, Wired, Foreign Policy and the World Economic Forum, as well as in my talks at TEDxLLN and TEDxULg.
+I am also fascinated by how the unicity of human behavior and the richness of these datasets impact individual's privacy.
+My research has been covered in BBC News, CNN, The New York Times, Wall Street Journal, Foreign Policy, Le Monde, Die Spiegel, and in reports of the World Economic Forum and United Nations, as well as in my talks at TEDxLLN and TEDxULg.
 I recently wrote op-ed on metadata for the Christian Science Monitor and Le Monde.

 These data, which are side effects of our use of technologies such as mobile phones or Internet services, offer an astonishing prism to better understand and quantify human behavior at a scale never dreamed of before.
 Research questions range from the unicity of human mobility and its consequence for individuals' privacy, understanding synchronization in human behavior, and the influence mechanisms in social networks.